rust-lang/book/second-edition/nostarch/appendix.md

 When we call this macro with `vec![1, 2, 3];`, the `$x` pattern matches three times with the three expressions `1`, `2`, and `3`.

-Now let's look at the pattern in the body of the code associated with this arm:
+Now let’s look at the pattern in the body of the code associated with this arm:
 The `temp_vec.push()` code within the `$()*` part is generated for each part that matches `$()` in the pattern, zero or more times depending on how many times the pattern matches.
 The `$x` is replaced with each expression matched.